BIBLE PASSAGE:

 any task the Lord assigns to them.
 One assignment from the Lord

 is to share the ‘good news’ with the poor in spirit.
-There are many

-anointed to tell them about Him.
+have been anointed to tell them about Jesus and the salvation available

 ACTION:

-developing a relationship with the Lord.
-This means that we
+a relationship with the Lord.
+This means we could do more harm

-could do more harm than good when we fail to follow the
+than good when we fail to follow this advice from James.

 What good is it, my brothers and sisters,